Erdogan sets stage for May 14 Turkish election

 Their best hope at one stage appeared to be Istanbul's popular mayor Ekrem Imamoglu.

-The telegenic 52-year-old beat Erdogan's ally in the landmark 2019 municipal election in which the opposition also swept to power in the capital Ankara and Turkey's third-largest city Izmir.
+The telegenic 52-year-old beat Erdogan's ally in landmark 2019 municipal elections in which the opposition also swept to power in the capital Ankara and Turkey's third-largest city Izmir.

 But a criminal court last month banned Imamoglu from politics for calling officials who annulled his initial 2019 victory "idiots".